sagarpalao/natural_language_processing/README.md

 Data: To run the notebook, you will need to load data in your Colab session.
 To upload data in Colab session,
-- Clik Files icon on left side of the Colab > Upload to Session.
+- Click Files icon on left side of the Colab > Upload to Session.
 - Upload the data/nlp_data.csv file in the session.